Barton IT hub

 Firoz Kassam's company Firoka (London Park Ltd) paid £6 million for the Manor Ground, and just three months later (in January 2002) sold it for £12 million to Nuffield Hospitals, after gaining planning permission for a hospital and 87 flats on the site.
 But Oxford United creditors failed to gain any extra money from the £6m profit.

-No. 10 becomes City Semicircle
+No. 10 became City Semicircle

 Somerfield

 Somerfield reopened on 14 November 2001 after its £1 million refit.
-The manager, Colin Sheriff, says, "We've listened to our customers in Headington have have created a concept to deliver what they want from the store."
+The manager, Colin Sheriff, said, “We’ve listened to our customers in Headington have have created a concept to deliver what they want from the store.”

 Trees given chop